 Some provinces impose a green tax to promote the use of eco-friendly vehicles and reduce pollution.
 Electric vehicles (EVs) often enjoy reduced or zero green tax.

-Vehicle Tax Rates in Nepal
+Annual Vehicle Tax Rates in Nepal 2026 (New Budget Updated)

 Tax Rates Based on Engine Capacity (cc)